ecshreve/backend-playground/README.md

 ## Development Commands

-- `docker compose up -d` to start the docker services (Postgres, Adminer, Loki, Grafana, ...)
 - `./scripts/setup.sh` to install tools (TODO: move this into devcontainer setup)
 - `./scripts/gencom.sh` to generate a commit message based on the changes staged for commit
-- `go run -mod=mod entgo.io/ent/cmd/ent new <MODEL_NAME>` to generate a new model
+- `run dockerdb` to start the database in a Docker container
 - `run dev` to start the dev server and watch for changes

 ### `run`